Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: System Model and Preliminaries

-Denote $\overbar{P}_i$ as the steady-state error covariance of subsystem $i$, i.e., $\overbar{P}_i$ is the unique positive semi-definite solution to $g_i\circ h_i (X)=X$, \TF{which always exists based on the assumption that the pair $(A_i,C_i)$ is observable, $(A_i,W_i^{1/2})$ is controllable}.
-Without loss of generality, we assume that the Kalman filter has entered steady state and $P_{i,{k|k}}^s=\overbar{P}_i$ since the \emph{a posteriori} error covariance converges to $\overbar{P}_i$ exponentially fast in this setting \cite{BrianD.O.Anderson:2012}.
+\RW{By assuming that the pair $(A_i,C_i)$ is observable and $(A_i,W_i^{1/2})$ is controllable, $g_i\circ h_i (X)=X$ has a unique positive semi-definite solution.
+We denote this solution by $\overbar{P}_i$ which represents the steady-state error covariance of subsystem $i$.
+In such settings, it is commonly assumed that the Kalman filter has entered steady state since the \emph{a posteriori} error covariance converges to $\overbar{P}_i$ exponentially fast for any initial conditions \cite{BrianD.O.Anderson:2012}.
+Since all the parameters for evaluating $g_i\circ h_i (X)=X$ are known, we initiate the filter from $P_{i,{0|-1}}^s=\overbar{P}_{i}$ and $\hat{x}_{i,0|-1}^s=0$ to ensure that it is already in steady state.}